FAIRplus/the-fair-cookbook/content/recipes/reusability/miappe.md

 In terms of FAIRification goals, this means obtaining stable, resolvable  identifiers for the datasets and meeting community annotation requirements as expressed in the MIAPPE requirements.
 ## Summary

 This recipe provides guidance for submitting plant genotyping data to public repositories.
-It explains step-by-step which work should be done and when.
+It explains in a step-wise fashion which work should be done and when.
 Special attention should be paid to the metadata maintenance of the data that will be deposited in different repositories as part of this recipe.
 A prerequisite for fully understanding this recipe is a basic knowledge of the [MIAPPE standard](https://fairsharing.org/bsg-s000543/).

 The exact listing of the metadata fields required for a FAIRification of the genotyping data set within a VCF file is also part of this recipe with examples and explanations (See details in Section 4.2).